 The popularity of podcasting is undeniable, with monthly listeners increasing from 21% to 24% year over year.
 People want listen to content “on-the-go” or while engaging in other activities; I personally get amongst my favourites on the commute in every morning.
 Podcasts are great additions to blog articles or simply having a channel to reach new people.
 They build awareness, bolster thought-leadership, and drives traffic to your website.

 Quizzes are fun and engaging and give people a chance to discover new things about themselves that adds value or gives inspiration.
 These interactive pieces make your content worthwhile and memorable.
 You can easily amplify your lead generation by offering quizzes and giving users an opportunity to get their results by giving their name and email.

 A huge element of inbound marketing is delighting your customers in a way that converts them into loyal, raving fans of your brand.
 Knowing what they want is a sure way of publishing content that meets their needs.
 Simply asking your audience through surveys and polls work well in achieving this goal.

 In-person events rank amongst the top five B2B content marketing tactics.
 Even in an ever-evolving digital era, they’re one of the most effective methods in building relationships with your target market.
 People remember face-to-face encounters more than social media posts, blog articles, and videos.
 In your marketing strategy, it’s important to have a strong presence both online and offline.
 You can leverage these events by getting your market to try your products (for sales or leads) or gain feedback to use for fresh customer initiatives.

-Each content type serves a different purpose in your content marketing strategy.
+Each content marketing service type serves a different purpose in your content marketing strategy.
 Armed with this content offering guide, you can now effectively use content to attract, capture, and engage your buyer personas.
 The key is testing your results to discover what resonates with your audience best so you can change up your marketing strategy and giving more of what the people want.